rrwen/search_google/docs/_sources/index.rst.txt

   # Create a results object
   results = search_google.api.results(buildargs, cseargs)

-For more details on module usage, see the example in `cse`_.
+For more details on module usage, see the example in `api`_.

 Modules
 -------